varya/react-finland-2018/index.md

 <!--

 Frontend-wise, the building happens so that React components which work as templates are gathered together with webpack.
-This makes possible to process linked CSS and images.
+This makes possible to process imported CSS and images.
 JavaScript works to output the static HTML.
 Other results of the build are CSS to apply to the page and another piece of JavaScript, which is needed for dynamic components.
 In theory, since it is webpack, I can use all kinds of loaders and plugins.
 For example, it must be possible make it very much optimized.